 USDA tags (Official USDA 840 Tags) can be used to satisfy official USDA ID requirements of states and programs that require this method of identification.

-Using USDA tags requires you to obtain a Premises ID Number (PIN).
+Using USDA tags requires you to obtain a Federal Premises ID Number (PIN).
 The PIN is used to link the unique numbers to your ranch in the USDA database and is kept on file at Allflex.
-The PIN is not printed on the tags for cattle.
-Your state animal health agency or state veterinarian can also help you obtain a Premises ID Number.
+The PIN is not printed on the tags.
+Your state animal health agency can help you obtain a Premises ID Number.

-- USDA tags must ship to the same state that the Premises is registered to.
+USDA tags must ship to the same state where the Premises ID is registered.

-- If you are a Veterinarian ordering for a customer/client you must use your non-producer participant number (NPN) to purchase tags or the tags must be sent directly to the end-user (customer/client).
-Each non-producer participant obtains an NPN through the premises registration system in the State or Territory of the company’s headquarters to receive and distribute AIN devices. *See link above for the state list.
+If you are a Veterinarian ordering for a customer/client you must use your non-producer participant number (NPN) to purchase tags or the tags must be sent directly to the end-user (customer/client).
+Each non-producer participant obtains an NPN through the premises registration system in the state or territory of the company’s headquarters to receive and distribute AIN devices. *See link above for the state list.
 The NPN number looks similar to a PIN.